Dreaming of an earthquake: when the ground beneath your feet stops being solid

 The shaking subsides.
 You are in dust, perhaps amid rubble.
 Around you — what was once a familiar city or home — now looks different.
 You are alive.
 You are whole.
 But everything around is other.

-This dream carries the voice of your Warrior — not the one who wins easily, but the one who endured.
+This dream carries the voice of your Warrior — not the one who rushes into battle, but the one who endured.
 The one who came through the shaking and found it was still standing.
 The Warrior tells you the most important thing: “You survived.
 You are alright.
 That is enough to begin.”

 Being amid ruins and being alive is a particular state.
 In it there is grief, exhaustion, and bewilderment.
 But in it too is a remarkable clarity: something truly important — your life, your essence — has not been destroyed.
 Everything else can be rebuilt.
 Not today.
 Not tomorrow.
 But it can be.